IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - SAML profiling is focused on when a SAML token is used.
 There is no profiling of obtaining (access control decision).
 This is because [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) only profiled the use.
 - Not clear how conformance to this IG will be declared in a way that is understandable at the IHE Integration Statement.
 Do we need named options for each defined pattern?
 Are the current "ANY Secure Client" and "ANY Secure Server" sufficient?
 - Should a minimally populated or maximum populated AuditEvent have a defined .meta.security code so as to be more able to be access controlled at the Audit Consumer API?
+- add short descriptions to profiled elements when needed / useful.

 # TODO - tasks I know need to be done, I just didn't get to them yet.